HHVM vs PHP 7 Performance Showdown (WordPress, Nginx)

 loadstorm-hhvm-test

-Comparing the two tests, we can see that even though HHVM was slow to start off with and got a huge spike in the response time, but after the first minute or so it caught up and even made ground to PHP 7 as it emerged the clear winner in this test.
+Comparing the two tests, we can see that even though HHVM was slow to start off with and got a huge spike in the response time, after the first minute or so it caught up and even made ground to PHP 7 as it emerged the clear winner in this test.

 loadstorm-compare-hhvm-php7